 Let’s talk about the Toffee Club first, how did that come to be?

-How did that come to be?
-So yeah, this about like four over four years ago, actually it’s always kind of been a dream of ours, like myself and Nikki, to own a bar, but maybe in like retirement, you know, like we’re gonna like finish up the corporate jobs and then move back to the UK or somewhere a bit more tropical and open up a bar and like semi-retire.
-But it actually all kind of kicked off when my brother Jack moved here, met his future wife, moved over to Portland, and kind of moved here and thought to himself, “Okay, well what are you gonna do?”
+It’s always been a dream of ours to own a bar, but maybe in retirement, like we’re gonna like finish up the corporate jobs and then move back to the UK or somewhere a bit more tropical, open up a bar and semi-retire.
+But it actually all kicked off when my brother Jack moved over to Portland and we asked him, “Okay, well what are you gonna do?”

 We were brainstorming ideas about what he’s going to do in Portland.
-And then that kind of like snowballed into the idea that we could bring the idea of owning a bar to life sooner than we thought.
-We were kind of throwing out ideas of what this could be and I think we’d already built like the deck—the concept of what it could be before we even started seriously talking about it.
-Then we thought we had a really good, solid idea.
+And then that snowballed into bringing the idea of owning a bar to life sooner than we thought.
+We were throwing around ideas of what this could be and I think we’d already built the deck—the concept of what it could be—before we even started seriously looking into it.
 We specifically thought about Portland.
 We were like, “what’s Portland missing?”
-There wasn’t really like a proper pub, like an English pub or that kind of culture that doesn’t really exist.
-There wasn’t really a definitive place to watch football.
+There wasn’t really a proper pub, like an English pub.
+That kind of culture doesn’t really exist.

-There were a few bars, but there was an opportunity to kind of combine those two things together in an authentic way and then bring that to Portland.
-So we looked at a bunch of places, like a bunch of different venues and we were semi-serious at the time.
-And then we saw this, the current space, which was basically a warehouse, but it’s in a really kind of cool kind of part of town, a developing part of town.
-And as soon as we saw this place, we were like, “This is it.”
-And then as soon as we locked down the lease and there’s no tenant, you’ve got to do it.
+There were football bars, but there was an opportunity to combine pub and football culture together in an authentic way and bring that to Portland.
+So we looked at a bunch of different venues.
+And then we saw this, the current space, which was basically a warehouse, but it’s in a really cool, developing part of town.
+As soon as we saw this place, we were like, “This is it.”

-So yeah, I think we, we definitely saw a gap in the market as well for a more inclusive space to watch football and to create a community around football.
-There are a ton of football parks in Portland, a ton of great football parks.
-But as a non-football fan, I love the World Cup.
-I love the social side of it.
-I love a pint and a game but I don’t have a team.
-I didn’t grow up as a fan.
-I would often be in these football pubs feeling quite out of place, or like I didn’t know enough.
+We definitely saw a gap in the market as well for a more inclusive space to watch football.
+There are a ton of football bars in Portland.
+But as someone who loves the social side of football but didn’t grow up with a team, I would often be in these football pubs feeling quite out of place, or like I didn’t know enough.
 We wanted to create a space that anyone could come to whether you’ve grown up as a born-and-bred football fan or if it’s your first time watching; whether it’s men’s or women’s as well.
-So the Thorns obviously have a huge following in Portland, but there are not many places that have given them a focus or a real-life place to shine.
+The Thorns obviously have a huge following in Portland, but there are not many places that have given them a focus or a real-life place to shine.
 That’s been really important for us from the start.

 So the pub, in a sense, is very traditional with the food, etc. but it does feel very modern.
 It is like a modern space with the soul of a pub.

 That was our challenge.
 How do you create an English pub in a warehouse, an ex-strip club in Southeast Portland?
-How do you take that space and make it feel like a cozy welcoming pub?
-That was definitely a design challenge when we started and that space has evolved over time.
-We opened the space with three pictures on the wall and two rugs and a few tables.
+How do you take that space and make it feel like a cozy, welcoming pub?
+That was definitely a design challenge when we started, and that space has evolved over time.
+We opened the pub with three pictures on the wall and two rugs and a few tables.
 It’s really grown over the last few years.

 We first met you guys when the Toffee Club opened three and a half years ago.
 How has it evolved since then?

-It’s interesting, we went back through the original concept and the deck, which was basically in our heads, the original idea behind it. recently.
-We were like now feels like three and a half years in four years and whatever we are getting to where we always wanted to be.
+It’s interesting, we went back through the original concept and the deck, the original idea behind it.
+Now feels like, three and a half years in, we are getting to where we always wanted to be.
 It was definitely a struggle at first.
-I think it was a little bit of having the confidence to fully realize what we wanted to do, but also it was how do you convince other people who haven’t grown up on this and with this culture to understand what you’re trying to do.
+I think it was a little bit of having the confidence to fully realize what we wanted to do, but also to convince other people who haven’t grown up with this culture to understand what you’re trying to do.

-We didn’t have the football angle dialed up when we first opened a Toffee Club.
-It was to be more of an English pub and an English pub shows football.
-I’d say the biggest, the biggest change that has happened, and we’ve allowed it to change, is that it’s got the football dial is turned way up now.
-At the same time, we don’t want to alienate the people who just want to come in for some nice food and a pint, a chat, a quiz, whatever they could have been coming in to do but the football side of things is definitely dialed up and it shows.
-That’s just the way in which people have taken to it.
-That’s the thing that has developed more and more over time.
+We didn’t have the football angle dialed up when we first opened the Toffee Club.
+It was more of an English pub that shows football.
+I’d say that’s the biggest evolution that has happened, is that we’ve got the football dial turned way up now.
+At the same time, we don’t want to alienate the people who just want to come in for some nice food and a pint, a chat, a quiz, whatever.
+Those people are looking for the English pub environment which is still very much at the core of what we do.

 So you built a pub.
 You’ve started a league with it sounds like over 30 teams.
 And then you decide, “okay, let’s build a brewery.”
 How did that happen?

-So this was a brewery before.
-This was Scout Beer.
-They actually opened around the same time as us.
-They were doing that build-out at the same time as we were.
-And they for one reason or another decided to close here at the end of last year.
-They have a second location, just 40 blocks up the road.
-Um, so they contacted us at the beginning of November and asked if we wanted to take over the space.
-And it had been something we’d always talked about very much in theory.
+It had been something we’d always talked about very much in theory.
 And at first I was just like, “no, no, a pub and two kids is plenty.”
 To take over a brewery sounded ridiculous.
-Then we started talking about it as a team and actually realized the opportunity of starting a very different business over here, in the same proximity, bringing in a different kind of clientele to this area, using economies of scale with our team in our kitchen, and actually building a brand that had real growth potential was an interesting opportunity.
+Then we started talking about it as a team and actually realized the opportunity of starting a very different business over here, in the same proximity, bringing in a different kind of clientele to this area, using economies of scale with our team and our kitchen, and actually building a brand that had real growth potential was an interesting opportunity.

-So we started negotiating and we weren’t 100% set on the idea, by any means, but as soon as we start negotiating, we realized actually we could move in here, have the space turnkey for a very reasonable price cause they were keen to just move on.
-So then the fun project I suppose was starting to build this and make it very different from what the Toffee Club is.
-People will know it is the same owner if they dig a little deeper but we didn’t want and didn’t need a bigger Toffee Club.
-We definitely didn’t need more Toffee Club space.
-So creating something very different that will bring certain kind of clientele over here that will appreciate the Toffee Club.
-And the Toffee Club clientele will also appreciate here(Away Days Brewery).
-You kind of feed each other.
+So then the fun project was starting to build this brand and make it very different from what the Toffee Club is.
+People will know it is the same owner if they dig a little deeper, but we didn’t want and didn’t need a bigger Toffee Club.
+So the goal was to create something very different that will bring certain kind of guest to the brewery, who also will appreciate the Toffee Club.
+And the other way around.

 People get it.
 What separates them is the idea that Toffee Club is this English football pub and then Away Days is like your European away day, your trip.
-You are going away to watch your game for the weekend in Barcelona or Amsterdam or even Porto wherever it is, somewhere anywhere in Europe and this space represents that.
-But also that allows us to do open the aperture of what we can actually do with this brand.
+You are going away to watch your game for the weekend in Barcelona, Amsterdam, Porto wherever it is in Europe, and this space represents that.

-The Toffee Club is going to be definitely kind of quite constrained in a way.
-It’s very much an English pub in Portland.
+The Toffee Club is going to be kind of constrained in a way.
+It’s always going to be rooted as an English pub in Portland.
 Whereas Away Days, we can literally do anything with this brand.
 It’s going to be interesting.

-Toffee club is much like less about the brand and more about the community, whereas this, like we have real potential with the brand, you know?
-So that’s actually really fun to think about that.
-We’re suddenly selling a product rather than an experience as well of course.
-But it’s almost like the beer has to be the first thing we’re selling.
+Toffee club is much like less about the brand and more about the community, whereas here we have real potential here with the brand, you know?
+So it’s really fun to think about that.
+We’re suddenly selling a product rather than an experience.
+The beer has to be the first thing we’re selling.

 And this is something that you can potentially do to scale.